 The Department continues to use multiple outlets to promote creating and enhancing backyard habitat for bird through educational information and events such as staffing informational booths at public events, sending out press releases, posting and mailing out fliers, Facebook and website posts and through email blasts.
 In addition to the partner activities listed above, the Town of Grafton, the Ozaukee Treasures Network, the City of Mequon, Ulao Creek Partnership, Treasures of Oz, SEWISC and the MAS have all been active in promoting the creation and enhancement of backyard habitat for birds through the web, print and hosting meetings/conferences.

-The Department’s website provides web links to information on backyard habitat programs such as: the National Wildlife Federation Certified Wildlife Habitat Program, the National Audubon Society’s Backyard Habitat program, Wisconsin Bird Conservation Initiative (WBCI), Wisconsin Department of Natural Resources, American Bird Conservancy and Bird City Wisconsin.
+The Department’s website provides web links to information on backyard habitat programs such as: the National Wildlife Federation Certified Wildlife Habitat Program, the National Audubon Society’s Backyard Habitat program, Audubon’s Plants for Birds program, Wisconsin Bird Conservation Initiative (WBCI), Wisconsin Department of Natural Resources, American Bird Conservancy and Bird City Wisconsin.

-The Department received a WDNR Citizen Based Monitoring grant in 2016 to develop a kestrel box monitoring program in partnership with the Western Great Lakes Bird and Bat Observatory (WGLBBO) and the help of local volunteers.
+The Department received a WDNR Citizen Based Monitoring grant in 2016 to develop a kestrel box monitoring program in partnership with the Western Great Lakes Bird and Bat Observatory (WGLBBO) and local volunteers.
 As part of the project, the Department, along with Bill Mueller of the WGLBBO, coordinated a well-attended educational kestrel workshop to educate and recruit volunteers to help install and monitor 10 kestrel boxes throughout Ozaukee County.
 Department staff with the assistance of volunteers, purchased, installed and monitored the 10 kestrel boxes throughout Ozaukee County.
 The attendees also learned how to build, install and monitor kestrel boxes on their own property.
+The kestrel box monitoring continued in 2018 by several dedicated volunteers.
+Department staff will recruit additional volunteers in 2019 to continue the program.
+Kestrel monitoring data is provided to the Kestrel Monitoring Partnership each year.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

-Ozaukee County continued its annual celebration and recognition of IMBD on Saurday, May 20, 2017 at the Forest Beach Migratory Preserve with numerous partners including Ozaukee Washington Land Trust, United States Fish and Wildlife Service, Riveredge Bird Club, Western Great Lakes Bird and Bat Observatory, MAS, the City of Port Washington, Town of Grafton and Wisconsin Department of Natural Resources and provided public information about migratory bird conservation.
-The event started at 7:00 a.m. with a bird walk led by Andrew Struck and Tina Kroening at Lion’s Den Gorge Nature Preserve.
-The majority of the event activities took place at or around the Forest Beach Migratory Preserve and included guided bird hikes, a native plant sale, and presentations and updates on “bug hotels”, local birding projects and a live raptor exhibit led by Jeannie Lord, the Executive Director of the Pine View Wildlife Rehabilitation and Education Center.
+Ozaukee County continued its annual celebration and recognition of IMBD on Sunday, May 20, 2018 at the Forest Beach Migratory Preserve with numerous partners including Ozaukee Washington Land Trust, United States Fish and Wildlife Service, Riveredge Bird Club, Western Great Lakes Bird and Bat Observatory, MAS, the City of Port Washington, Town of Grafton and Wisconsin Department of Natural Resources and provided public information about migratory bird conservation.
+The majority of the event activities took place at or around the Forest Beach Migratory Preserve and included guided bird hikes, a native plant sale, bird related presentations and a live raptor exhibit led by Jeannie Lord, the Executive Director of the Pine View Wildlife Rehabilitation and Education Center.
+The Department set up educational displays at the event alongside several partnering organizations.
+Department employees staffed the booth during the event to hand out educational materials, provide information about bird related Department activities and participated in bird hikes.
 The day concluded with a celebration, luncheon and ecological rummage sale.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.